google/styleguide/README.rst

 cpplint - static code checker for C++
 =====================================

 This project continues the work of cpplint, a C++ style checker following `Google's C++ style guide <http://google.github.io/styleguide/cppguide.html>`_.
-It provides cpplint as a PyPI packages and adds a few features and fixes.
+It provides cpplint as a PyPI package and adds a few features and fixes.
 It is maintained as a fork of `google/styleguide <https://github.com/google/styleguide>`_ in hopes that it can be merged in the future.

 To install cpplint from PyPI, run: